harrison-e/rtxi-hdf5-plot/README.md

 # HDF5 Viewer

-Python utility for viewing data in HDF5 files.
+Python utility for plotting synchronous data in HDF5 files from RTXI.

 ## Requirements
 - Python 3